-The program director will be notified by the PRC Program Reviewer or the Executive Office with names of the proposed site visit team.
-A team leader will be identified.
+The Program Director will be notified by the Executive Office with the names of the proposed site visit team.
+A Site Visit Team Lead will be identified.
 Programs will be given the opportunity to reject any member of the site visit team for reasons of conflict.